null-machine/limbus-company-roll-analyzer/README.md

 A common alternative approach for approximating clashing ability is to use other sinner skills as a point of reference and pit everyone against each other to see who wins the most.
 While this works for providing a realistic PvP tier list, it operates under the assumption that enemies will have similar rolls to sinners.

-This tool works by integrating win chance curves, which should probably be more encounter agnostic.
+This tool works by integrating win chance curves, which is encounter agnostic.
 It considers clashes at all relevant power levels, not just those of other sinners or existing content.

 ---